placeholder_200x200

 CLASSROOM EQUIPMENT

-Promethean Board and document cameras, educational software and apps, classroom active-vote systems, Pasco scientific probes, interactive learning subscriptions such as BrainPOP and encyclopedias, mobile laptop lab.
+Promethean Board and document cameras, educational software and apps, interactive learning subscriptions such as BrainPOP, encyclopedias, and a Chromebook cart.

 Visit NCA: